solidity-labs-io/forge-proposal-simulator/docs/guides/customizable-proposal.md

     }
     ```

 -   `run()`: Sets up the environment for running the proposal.
-It sets `addresses`, `primaryForkId`, `ethForkId` and `governor`, and then calls `super.run()` to execute the proposal lifecycle.
-In this function, `primaryForkId` is set to `arbitrum` for executing the proposal on L2.
+[See run function](../overview/architecture/proposal-functions.md#run-function).
+This sets `addresses`, `primaryForkId`, `ethForkId` and `governor`, and then calls `super.run()` to run the entire proposal.
+In this example, `primaryForkId` is set to `arbitrum` for executing the proposal on L2.
 Then, we set `EthForkId` as every arbitrum proposal goes to L1 timelock irrespective of execution chain before it execution.
 Next, the `addresses` object is set by reading from the `addresses.json` file.
-The state of the `addresses` contract is persisted across forks using `vm.makePersistent()`.
-Arbitrum L2 governor's contract address is set using `setGovernor`, which is utilized for simulating the proposal and checking on-chain proposal state.
+The state of the `addresses` contract is persistent across forks foundry's `vm.makePersistent()` cheatcode.
+The Arbitrum L2 governor's contract address address to simulate the proposal through is set using `setGovernor`.
+This will be used to check onchain calldata and simulate the proposal.

     ```solidity
     function run() public override {